 Why the site was created

 In countries like Kenya, Tanzania and South Africa, there can be hordes of other tourists and minibuses surrounding you during your safari.
-That just isn’t an authentic African safari experience, in my opinion.
+That just isn’t an authentically wild African safari experience, in my opinion: something that Zimbabwe has in abundance.
 Zimbabwe can often be overlooked or masked by tour companies.
 Some people think that Victoria Falls is in South Africa, for example, when really it’s shared by two countries: Zambia and Zimbabwe.

 Tourism has become Zimbabwe’s second largest contributor to Gross Domestic Product after mining, and much of tourism’s revenue supports the thousands of ordinary people working within the industry, not just the government.
 Great Zimbabwe Guide promotes the good aspects of the tourism industry, and hopes that growth in tourism will contribute towards stabilization of the country.
 See the page Is it ethical to visit Zimbabwe? for more of my thoughts on tourism in Zimbabwe.